 Maybe you’re like some of my clients who say, “I really want friends and I am trying, it just doesn’t seem to ever amount to anything.”

-While there seems to be no shortage of advice on how to go make friends, I’ve found that for many that are suffering from this missing piece in their lives, there’s more to it than the simplistic advice of “make yourself available” or “go introduce yourself to three people you don’t know.”
+While there seems to be no shortage of advice on how to go make friends, I’ve found that for many who are suffering from this missing piece in their lives, there’s more to it than the simplistic advice of “make yourself available” or “go introduce yourself to three people you don’t know.”

 I do not discount that making new friends takes work.
 But there are reasons why you’re not attracting the type of solid friends that you desire.
 Here are 8 unexpected reasons you may not have the friends you want: